Tag: attention

 Each system leaves behind small open tasks.

+The mind tries to track them all.
 That does not mean the mind is broken.
+It means the system is overloaded.

 A person may look distracted from the outside, but internally they may be managing dozens of active loops at once.
 Some are practical.
 Some are emotional.
 Some are old.
 Some are not even important anymore, but they keep returning because they were never sorted.